 You know why?
 You’re letting out all the hot air and temperature fluctuations make for an unhappy, uneven cake (or, worse, Total Cake Collapse, which hey, could make a good band name for a bunch of bakers).
 Resist until the last few minutes of baking when you should…

 Yes, this means you!
 Build adequate time in your day for this by counting backward from when you want to slice into the cake.
-Allow for at least one hour for your cake to completely cool before you frost it so that it goes on smooth and doesn’t tear blobs of cake along with it—it’s just not a good look.
+Allow for at least one hour for your cake to completely cool before you frost it so that it goes on smoothly and doesn’t tear blobs of cake along with it—it’s just not a good look.
+Get easy tips for decorating cakes.

 12. And if all else fails…